Friends Dogs Aggressive Behavior Leads to Friendship Dilemma

 I expressed my discomfort to Sarah and told her I didn't feel comfortable walking Max anymore.
 She was upset and said I was overreacting, emphasizing that Max has never bitten anyone before.

-But I can't ignore the fact that the unpredictable behavior puts both me and others at risk.
+But I can't ignore the fact that his unpredictable behavior puts both me and others at risk.
 Sarah now accuses me of being a bad friend for not helping her out when she needed it.

 She's even implied that I'm blowing things out of proportion.
 I value our friendship, but I can't shake the feeling that prioritizing my safety and the safety of others is the right choice here.